fjnn/hvl-ele201/_pages/lectures/l10-ethernet.md

 <u>Preparing the webserver and ethernet connection:</u>

 1. This part of this exercise is not relevant to microcontroller part.
 You have learned how to set up a Web server in the network part of this course.
 You can use any Web server, but at this step we will run a simple Python script that hosts a local server.
-Follow this link for that: # TODO (Projects > Set a simple web server using Python for test purposes)
+Follow this link for that: [server_test.py](https://github.com/fjnn/stm32-lecture-projects/blob/main/python_server/server_test.py)
 1. Note the IP address printed by the Python script (something like ``192.168.1.10``).
 You will use this in the C code.
 1. Connect your STM32F767 board to your local network (directly to your PC, or router or switch) using a standard Ethernet cable.